lmcastellanos/Combustion_Chemistry_Sparse_Surrogate_Modeling-_via_TAE_and_Gradient-Based_Clustering/README.md

-#Sparse Surrogate Modeling for Combustion Chemistry via Time-Lag Autoencoders and Gradient-Based Clustering.
+# **Sparse Surrogate Modeling for Combustion Chemistry via Time-Lag Autoencoders and Gradient-Based Clustering.**

 <img width="2000" height="1500" alt="graphical_abstract" src="https://github.com/user-attachments/assets/c48faa22-036c-40e0-9975-f1cf3850c57c" />

 ** Schematic of the proposed methodology for surrogate modeling of chemical kinetics using Time-Lag Autoencoders' dimensionality reduction, and Gradient-Based
-Clustering**.
-This methodology provides accurate surrogate models, even in conditions of sparse data and reduced input size; a test case is shown for the GRI-Mech 2.11 mechanism, allowing for a reduction of 42% in input size, while maintaining accuracy when evaluating in interpolation and extrapolation conditions.
+Clustering. ** This methodology provides accurate surrogate models, even in conditions of sparse data and reduced input size; a test case is shown for the GRI-Mech 2.11 mechanism, allowing for a reduction of 42% in input size, while maintaining accuracy when evaluating in interpolation and extrapolation conditions.

-#Abstract
+# **Abstract**
 ----------------------------------------------

 This work presents a data-driven framework for efficient and interpretable surrogate modeling of combustion chemistry, combining time-lag autoencoders (TAEs) with gradient-based clustering.
 The methodology targets applications where high-fidelity simulations are computationally prohibitive, enabling accurate prediction of thermochemical states with minimal input variables.
 Ignition trajectories are first encoded into low-dimensional, temporally informed latent spaces, from which physically meaningful chemical carriers are identified via statistical correlation.
 Cases are then grouped by progress-variable gradient similarity, and cluster-specific regression models reconstruct the full thermochemical state from the carriers and equivalence ratio.
 The proposed framework is demonstrated on methane/air combustion with GRI-Mech 2.11 over a broad range of equivalence ratios.
 The approach achieves a coefficient of determination greater than 0.9 in most cases and maintains robustness in interpolation and sparse-data scenarios.
 This work shows that combining dynamical feature learning with gradient-informed clustering yields generalizable, interpretable, and computationally efficient surrogates for complex reaction systems, with potential for real-time energy system modeling.